There are many thing of which a wise man might wish to be ignorant.

-Now, my impulse is to reach for my phone and see what exciting news has transpired since the 10 minutes or so since I last looked.
+Now, my impulse is to reach for my phone and see what exciting news has transpired in the 10 minutes or so since I last looked.

 I’m resisting this now.
 Not always successful, but I now want to laugh at myself like, “Really!?!
 Could you have missed something so important—something that needs YOUR attention so badly that it will save the planet?” yea . . . no. I smirk to myself and put it away and smile at the nearest human and force myself to make some kind of contact with something other than my 5th appendage—the ever-addictive smart phone.
 It’s smart all right.
-It knows how to suck us in!on #socialmedia overload? time to consider a #techtimeout. great guided #meditation & ideas… Click To Tweet
+It knows how to suck us in!

 Obviously the digital world has its awesomeness and offers the benefit of easy and fast access to literally a universe of information, but it has the potential to be a soul-sucking black hole too.
 Balance.
 It’s all about finding balance.
 Hey, it is a challenge for any busy mother to find time to have a peaceful potty break alone with or without a hand-held distraction device!
 Life is an obstacle course of shiny objects pulling us away from who we really are at our core and our soul’s true nature of love, light and peace.
 Seriously.
 I believe we are beings of light who mostly move around in a state of forgetting what we are.